Integration with Bugs

 Field Description

-Requirement Mapping Which issue types in JIRA are considered as requirements in XStudio.
+Requirement Mapping Which issue types in Jira are considered as requirements in XStudio.

 For instance, New Feature, Improvement and Epic

-Bug Mapping Which issue types in JIRA are considered as bugs in XStudio.
+Bug Mapping Which issue types in Jira are considered as bugs in XStudio.

 For instance, Bug

-XStudio Base-URL The URL of the XStudio's JIRA app front-end.
+XStudio Base-URL The URL of the XStudio's Jira app front-end.

 If you're using XStudio on premises: